yputter/turbodbc/docs/pages/getting_started.rst

     >>> cursor.execute("INSERT INTO TABLE my_integer_table VALUES (42, 17)")

 This will insert two values, ``42`` and ``17``, in a single row of table ``my_integer_table``.
-Inserting values like this is impractical, because it requires to put the values into the actual SQL string.
+Inserting values like this is impractical, because it requires putting the values into the actual SQL string.

 To avoid this, you can pass parameters to ``execute()``: